Frequently Asked Questions and Glossary of Financial Aid Terms

 - What is a Comment Code (C-Code)?

 A C-Code reflects there is an issue with a student’s FAFSA data.
 Some C-Codes can be solved by students correcting basic FAFSA questions.
 Other C-Codes require the student to send documentation to the Financial Aid Office.
-Common C-Codes relate to citizenship, Selective Service registration, aggregate loan issues, etc. The necessary documents, if requested will display in your Student Checklist and in ASIST under, “Requirements, Holds, and Academic Progress” within the Financial Aid tab.
+Common C-Codes relate to citizenship, incorrect name and/or date of birth, aggregate loan issues, etc. The necessary documents, if requested will display in your Student Checklist.

 - What is it?